archx64-ait/a6-lets-talk-with-yourself/README.md

     },
     {
-        "question": "As a master\u2019s student, what is the most challenging aspect of your studies so far?", "answer": "Assistant: The most challenging aspect of my master\u2019s studies is the", "sources": [
+        "question": "As a master\u2019s student, what is the most challenging aspect of your studies so far?", "answer": "AI Assistant: The most chaullenging aspect of my studies is data-driven problem solver", "sources": [
             "docs/biography.pdf",
             "docs/linkedin_profile.pdf"